EdwinCroissantArduinoLibraries/SimpleBMP280I2C/README.md

 #SimpleBMP180I2C library

-This is bare bone BMP085/BMP180 Library
+This is a bare bone BMP280 Library

+This library uses 32 bit fixed point calculations.
+The sensor is set at the ultra low power setting and a 1 second refresh rate.

 ##Dependency

-This library uses the [I2C library from Wayne Truchsess]: https://github.com/rambo/I2C The example compiles to about 400 bytes less code with respect to the Wire library and won't freeze when the sensor is disconnected.
+This library uses the [I2C library from Wayne Truchsess]: https://github.com/rambo/I2C The example compiles to about 520 bytes less code and uses 169 bytes less dynamic memory compared to the Wire library and won't freeze when the sensor is disconnected.

 ##Usage